Is it possible to learn the A.T. without "hands-on" guidance?

 It is true that there are some teachers who claim to be able to teach the AT virtually, and I cannot state with absolute certainty that they cannot.
 I do accept that it is possible to impart some useful theoretical information in this way and to teach the semi-supine procedure, as would also be available online or in a good book, but a practical understanding of the principles is very hard to communicate to most people without hands-on teaching.
 In addition, there is no scientific evidence to support virtual teaching (as far as I know, every one of the studies on the effectiveness of the AT have been conducted with hands-on work) and the great majority of AT teachers reject this idea for the reasons set out above.

 If you are interested in learning the A.T. this is my advice: find yourself a properly qualified teacher and go for an individual lesson.
-If that is not available to you because of the current situation with Covid-19, my best advice is that you practice the semi-supine procedure, which may be of some benefit (there are many good articles, (scroll down, start with step 1/3) videos and audios freely available online) and wait until the "lockdown" is over to begin or to resume your lessons.
+If that is not available to you because of the current situation with Covid-19, my best advice is that you practice the semi-supine procedure, which may be of some benefit, perhaps read an introductory book (Gelb 'Body Learning' is quite good) and wait until the "lockdown" is over to begin or to resume your lessons.

 Peter Bloch 10/4/20